 While waiting for Boehner to arrive, CNN put on President Obama's news conference with Chinese Premier Xi Jinping, and the President was asked his take on Boehner's resignation.
-I tuned out the words (which I often need to do in order to concentrate on politicians) and watched his face and listened to the sounds (not words) coming out of his mouth.
+I tuned out the words (which I often need to do in order to concentrate on inner thoughts), watched Obama's face and listened to the sounds (not words) coming out of his mouth.

 Boehner was striking in his sincerity.
-That's something I don't say often about politicians.
+I don't often say that about politicians.
 When he said that he made the decision to resign when he woke up Friday morning, I probed deeply and it was true.
 Ditto for the emotions and tears- all genuine.
 I was a bit taken aback by the intensity of the emotion.
 He is truly upset at the loss of his job away from home, where he had a dominant position; the media conveyed his words and deeds to all humanity, and everyone needed him to help run the world.
-Now the only person who will need him is his wife when he puts the wrong towels in the bathroom.
+Now the only person who needs him is his wife when he puts the wrong towels in the downstairs bathroom.
 Poor bastard!
-[Update: Later in the day I picked up chatter on Boehner's future role as a lobbyist.
-He'll be well able to buy his way out of domestic subjugation with his new earnings.]

-Boehner is not thinking much about how to solve the GOP dilemma; he's mostly just delighted to be escaping the heat.
+Boehner is not thinking much about how to solve the GOP dilemma; he's just aiming to escape the heat.
 Other GOP officials I probed are very concerned.
 I found a consensus in GOP leadership that, with the growing instability of the Tea Party within its ranks, the Party must change.

 I found no consensus on how to change it, but the leadership might consider how the Democrats saved themselves in a radical fashion with the Democratic Leadership Council which, at the end of Ronald Reagan's presidency, deemed that the Democratic Party was too far to the left to survive as a national party and moved it sharply to the right on welfare, trade and foreign policy.
 Public fights were picked with prominent liberals like Jesse Jackson to ensure that voters knew the Democrats had moved to the right.
 It worked: Bill Clinton was elected, and the benefit to the Party has continued through Obama.

-The GOP is now too far to the right to survive as a national party, and some action is required.
-GOP leadership might go one of two ways: continuing the GOP embrace of the Tea Party and accepting the resulting chaos as the dues of holy war, or definitively rejecting the more extreme far-right social positions in a public way, possibly by changing the 2012 national Party platform (https://cdn.gop.com/docs/2012GOPPlatform.pdf), removing such sections as:
+The GOP seems now too far to the right to survive as a national party, so some action is required.
+GOP leadership might go one of two ways: continuing the GOP embrace of the Tea Party and accepting the resulting chaos as the dues of holy war, or definitively rejecting the more extreme far-right social positions in a public way, possibly by removing the following from the 2012 national party platform (https://cdn.gop.com/docs/2012GOPPlatform.pdf):